Seldaek/monolog/doc/message-structure.md

 level      | Monolog\Level case        | Severity of the log message.
 See log levels described in [01-usage.md](01-usage.md#log-levels). context    | array                     | Arbitrary data passed with the construction of the message.
 For example the username of the current user or their IP address. channel    | string                    | The channel this message was logged to.
-This is the name that was passed when the logger was created with `new Logger('channel')`. datetime   | Monolog\DateTimeImmutable | Date and time when the message was logged.
+This is the name that was passed when the logger was created with `new Logger('channel')`. datetime   | Monolog\JsonSerializableDateTimeImmutable | Date and time when the message was logged.
 Class extends `\DateTimeImmutable`. extra      | array                     | A placeholder array where processors can put additional data.
 Always available, but empty if there are no processors registered.

 At first glance `context` and `extra` look very similar, and they are in the sense that they both carry arbitrary data that is related to the log message somehow.